Activity-App/Design/README.md

 # Design

-Place your Sketch design files in this repository.
+Put your Sketch design files in this repository.

 Mark your file with your name.